 Completion of the dual degree program leads to eligibility for initial certification in Physical Education teaching students from Pre-K through 12th grade.
 The program prepares students to teach physical education in an urban setting that focuses on diversity and inclusion of all children regardless of age, level of abilities and disability.

 Students may be considered for the dual degree program upon application to LIU Brooklyn.
-Freshman students are required to present a High School average of at least 80, and preferred combined SAT scored of at least 900.
-Transfer students may also request to be considered for the dual-degree program.
+Freshman students are required to present a high school average of at least 80, and preferred combined SAT scored of at least 1000.
+Transfer students may also request consideration for the dual-degree program.
 All applicants must demonstrate strong academic ability and will be considered on a case-by-case basis.
 Transfer students must present an overall GPA of at least 2.75.

 Undergraduate Academic Standards